-The contract amounts of commitments not reflected on the Consolidated Balance Sheets at December 31, 2020 and 2019 were as follows:
+The contract amounts of commitments not reflected on the Consolidated Balance Sheets at December 31, 2021 and 2020 were as follows:

-De ecember 31, 2020 December 31, 2019 Loan commitments \$ 1,052,820,531 \$ 1,249,679,091 Standby letters of credit 52,434,735 27,801,429
+De cember 31, 2021 De cember 31, 2020 Loan commitments Standby letters of credit \$ 945,869,882 45,731,345 \$ 1,052,820,531 52,434,735

-Note 16.
+Note 15.
 Contingencies

 The Bank is occasionally named as a defendant in or threatened with claims and legal actions arising in the ordinary course of business.
-As of December 31, 2020 and 2019, the Bank did not have any amounts accrued in potential legal settlement liabilities.
+The outcomes of claims and legal actions brought against the Bank are subject to many uncertainties.
+The Bank establishes accruals for such matters when a loss is probable and the amount of the loss can be reasonably estimated.
+For claims and legal actions where it is not reasonably possible that a loss may be incurred, or where the Bank is not currently able to estimate the reasonably possible loss or range of loss, the Bank does not establish an accrual.
+As of December 31, 2021 and 2020, the Bank did not have any amounts accrued in potential legal settlement liabilities.

-The COVID-19 pandemic developed rapidly in 2020, with a significant number of cases reported both in California and nationally.
-The spread of the COVID-19 virus had an impact on our operations as of December 31, 2020, and the Bank expects that the virus will continue to have an impact on the business, financial condition, and results of operations of the Bank and its customers.
+In March 2020, the World Health Organization declared the outbreak of COVID-19 pandemic.
+The COVID-19 pandemic continued to have an impact on our operations as of December 31, 2021, and the Bank expects that the virus will continue to have an impact on the business, financial condition, and results of operations of the Bank and its customers.
+However, the related financial impact and duration cannot be reasonably estimated at this time.
 Measures taken by the U.S. Government and State of California to contain the virus have affected economic activity.
-If COVID-19 continues to adversely affect our own business operations or adversely affects the ability of our borrowers to satisfy their obligations, the demand for our loans, or leads to a significant or prolonged impact on global markets or economic growth, our financial conditions and results of operations could be adversely affected.
-Material adverse effects may include all or a combination of losses in operations, higher provisions for credit losses and valuation impairments on the Bank's investments, loans, deferred tax assets.
+If COVID-19 continues to adversely affect our own business operations or adversely affects the ability of our borrowers to satisfy their obligations, the demand for our loans, or leads to a significant or prolonged impact on global markets or economic growth, our financial conditions and results of operations for credit losses and valuation impairments on the Bank's investments, loans, and deferred tax assets.
 We will continue to follow the various federal, state and local government policies and advice and, in parallel, we will do our utmost to continue our operations in the best and safest way possible without jeopardizing the health of our employees.